 How Long Can You Carry Forward RRSP Contributions?

-One of the best features of an RRSP is that any unused contribution room carries over to the next tax year.
+One of the best features of an RRSP is that any unused contribution room carries over to the next tax year and indefinitely.
 Fill that allowance to the max every year, until you reach it.
 Age is the only exception to this rule.
 You can carry contribution room forward year-over-year, until you hit the age maximum of 71 years old.

 Married and common-law couples can opt to contribute to their spouse’s RRSP.
 Doing so decreases their taxable income and benefits them at tax time.
 However, the contribution deducts from your RRSP allowance, not your spouse’s.
 And if you max out your own contributions, you cannot contribute to your spouse’s RRSP.
 A financial advisor can help guide you if you aren’t sure whether a spousal RRSP is beneficial in your situation.
 Again, a little bit of planning can go a long way as you prepare for the RRSP contribution deadline.